growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 :::

 If a DNS record such as `growi.example.com` has been specified as the destination for a custom domain, set it here.
-If a domain is not set to DNS, set the value to any URL.
+If a domain is not set to the DNS, set the value to any URL.

 ![appsettings10](./images/appsettings10.png)